auto-pi-lot/autopilot/docs/_sources/guide.installation.terminal.rst.txt

 Scripted Terminal Setup
 =======================

-1. The :source:`presetup_terminal.sh<autopilot.setup.presetup_terminal.sh>` script automates the manual presetup below.
+1. The `resetup_terminal.sh>` script automates the manual presetup below.
 It..
     * Downloads, compiles, and installs Qt4
     * Downloads, compiled, and installs PySide
-2. The :source:`setup_terminal.py<autopilot.setup.setup_terminal>` script sets two configuration options
+2. The `setup_terminal.sh` script sets two configuration options
     * **BASE_DIR:** The base directory used by Autopilot to store data, configuration, etc.
     * **MSGPORT:** The port used by the Terminal to send and receive messages.